EGR304-2025-F-202/EGR304-2025-F-202.github.io/docs/Appendix/App-Team-Org.md

 ## Communication Procedures

 1. How will your team communicate?
-Through text.
+<br>Through text.
 2. How will you handle instructor correspondence?
 Who is responsible?
 How will that be communicated with/back to the group?
-   We will handle instructor correspondence however necessary, whether that be through email, in-person during class time, etc.
-   Everyone in the group is responsible.
-It will be communicated by us sharing what was told to us in a group chat.
+<br>We will handle instructor correspondence by discussing in our group chat within 12 hours of the professor's correspondence.
+Lia will be responsible for the correspondence and will communicate back to the group through forwarded emails and group chat.

 ## Meeting Schedule